corda/corda-solutions/bn-apps/memberships-management/README.md

 Both of the CorDapps are required to be installed to the nodes of all Business Network participants as well as to the BNO's node.

-CorDapp configuration is red from the `membership-service.properties` file on the CorDapp's classpath.
+CorDapp configuration is red from `cordapps/config/membership-service.conf` file with a fallback to `membership-service.conf` on the CorDapp's classpath.

 Please see [FullBNMSFlowDemo](./membership-service/src/test/kotlin/net/corda/businessnetworks/membership/FullBNMSFlowDemo.kt) for how-to-use example.